 - Juan Armando Sanchez, Colombian Academy of Exact Physical and Natural Sciences

-- Megha Sud, Science Officer, ISC
+- Megha Sud, Science Officer, International Science Council (ISC)

 - Jens Vigen, International Union of Pure and Applied Physics (IUPAP)